Search by Keyword

 (John Lennon - Paul McCartney)

 Of lesser significance, nonetheless still interesting, is the true intention of the lyrics of “I Call Your Name.”
 It may appear to have an obvious meaning on the surface, but does it have a deeper meaning?
 Even the song’s co-author can do nothing but speculate.
-“When I look back at some of these lyrics,” McCartney has stated in his book "Many Years From Now," adding, “I think: Wait a minute.
+“When I look back at some of these lyrics,” Paul stated in his book "Many Years From Now," "I think: Wait a minute.
 What did he mean?
 ‘I call your name but you’re not there.’
 Is it his mother?
 His father?
 I must admit I didn’t really see that as we wrote it because we were just a couple of young guys writing.
-You didn’t look behind it at the time, it was only later you started analyzing things.”
+You didn’t look behind it at the time, it was only later you started analyzing things."

 Songwriting History

-“That was my song,” said John Lennon in his 1980 Playboy interview, “when there was no Beatles and no group.
+“That was my song,” said John in his 1980 Playboy interview, “when there was no Beatles and no group.
 I just had it around.
 It was my effort as a kind of blues originally, and then I wrote the middle eight just to stick it in the album when it came out years later.
 The first part had been written before Hamburg even.
 It was one of my first attempts at a song.”

 Since John has stated in interviews that he began writing songs “when I got my first guitar,” and this was one of his first attempts at songwriting, the main portions of the song could easily date back as far as March 1957 when John received his first guitar.
-Since his first group, The Quarrymen, was formed shortly after he got his guitar, the song most likely was conceived within the time period of March and April of 1957.
+Since his first group, The Quarrymen, was formed shortly after he got his guitar, the song most likely was written within the time period of March and April of 1957.
 The style of the song fits in with this time frame, as it harkens back to pre-rock and roll days, more reminiscent of Bing Crosby than Chuck Berry.

 Recording History

-Many may have questions regarding the recording history of “I Call Your Name” because of the subtle differences between the mono and stereo mixes they are used to hearing.
+Many may have questions regarding the recording history of “I Call Your Name” because of the subtle differences between the mono and stereo mixes that they are used to listening to.
 These differences aren’t so much a product of the recording as they are of the editing done when the various mixes were made of the song.
 The actual recording was very simple and quite the usual process for The Beatles and everyone else involved.

 Now the mixing process begins.
-Two days later, on March 3rd, 1964, George Martin and engineers Norman Smith and A.B.
+Two days later, on March 3rd, 1964, George Martin and his engineers Norman Smith and A.B.
 Lincoln convened in the control room of EMI Studio One to prepare mono mixes for six of the recently recorded songs.
-These mixes were hurriedly made because of United Artists’ urgent request for the songs to be used in the film.
-Since “I Call Your Name” was one of the songs mixed on this day, it can be assumed that they intended the song to be in the movie at this stage.
+These mono mixes were made in a hurry because of United Artists’ urgent request for the songs to be used in the film.
+Since “I Call Your Name” was one of the songs mixed on this day, it can easily be assumed that they intended the song to be in the movie at this point in time.
 Since the title track to the movie wasn’t yet written or recorded, “I Call Your Name” obviously got replaced in the soundtrack when the song “A Hard Day’s Night” eventually materialized.
 Also, it has been said that the film's director Richard Lester rejected "I Call Your Name" for inclusion in the movie because it too closely resembled "You Can't Do That," which was slated for inclusion in the film at that time.
 Either way, as it turned out, the mix for “I Call Your Name” made on this day was ultimately scrapped.

 The next day, March 4th, 1964, saw the first mono mix of the song that did get released.
-George Martin entered the control room of EMI Studio Three between 10 and 11 am with an unnamed engineer to create another mono mix.
+George Martin entered the control room of EMI Studio Three between 10 and 11 am with an unnamed engineer to then create another mono mix.
 This is the mono mix that was sent to the US for inclusion on the rush-released “The Beatles’ Second Album.”
 It was decided while creating this mix that the solo section had been performed better on a previous take, so this portion of the song was edited into "take seven" just after the double-tracked lyric “I call your name” in the third verse, evidenced by the disappearing of the cowbell at that point.
 After the solo is complete, "take seven" reappears with the lyric “don’t you know I can’t take it,” which brings back the cowbell for the rest of the song.

 There are some noteworthy differences in this first stereo mix.
-First of all, a decision was made to use a different introduction to the song from an earlier take, however this take did not have either the cowbell or double-tracked vocal overdubs applied to it since it was not deemed good enough at the time of recording.
-As it is, the beginning guitar intro by George Harrison is noticeably different from what is heard in the earlier mono mix taken directly from "take seven."
+First of all, a decision was made to use a different introduction to the song from an earlier take, however this take did not have either the cowbell or double-tracked vocal overdubs applied to it since the take was not deemed good enough at the time of recording.
+As it is, the beginning guitar introduction by George Harrison is noticeably different from what is heard in the earlier mono mix taken directly from "take seven."
 Just as John starts singing “I call your name” in this stereo mix, the cowbell appears for the first time.
 The solo section is also edited into the mix like it was for the previous mono mix, but the edit comes just before John sings “I call your name” at the end of the third verse, leaving it without the cowbell during those words.
 It’s also noteworthy to mention that the vocals and the cowbell appear in the right channel of this first stereo mix.
 Since both of these mixes were released in the US on the mono and stereo versions of “The Beatles’ Second Album,” America became familiar with these unique versions of the song.

-"I Call Your Name" was recorded once again by The Beatles on March 31st, 1964 at Playhouse Theatre in London between 7 and 10:30 pm for the popular BBC show “Saturday Club,” which was produced by Jimmy Grant and Bernie Andrews and broadcast on April 4th of that year between 10 am and 12 noon.
+"I Call Your Name" was recorded once again by The Beatles on March 31st, 1964 at Playhouse Theatre in London between 7 and 10:30 pm for the BBC radio show “Saturday Club,” which was produced by Jimmy Grant and Bernie Andrews and broadcast on April 4th of that year between 10 am and 12 noon.

 June 4th, 1964, saw another mono mix of the official EMI recording of the song, which was ultimately the one used in Britain for the “Long Tall Sally” EP, released on June 19th, 1964.
-George Martin, Norman Smith and 2nd engineer Richard Langham entered EMI Studio Two on this day with, once again, editing this song in mind.
-Like the mono mix sent to the US, they kept strictly to "take seven" for the introduction which has the cowbell appear right from the beginning of the song.
+George Martin, Norman Smith and 2nd engineer Richard Langham entered EMI Studio Two on this day with, once yet again, editing this song in mind.
+Like the mono mix sent to America, they kept strictly to "take seven" for the introduction which has the cowbell appear right from the beginning of the song.
 When editing in the solo section from that previous take, the edit appeared just before the words “I call your name” in the third verse, at which point the cowbell disappears.
 It then reappears when the solo is over just as the words “don’t you know I can’t take it” are sung.

-June 22nd, 1964, three days after the British EP was released, another stereo mix of the song was prepared during a marathon mixing session for the upcoming “A Hard Day’s Night” album.
+June 22nd, 1964, three days after the British EP was released, another stereo mix of "I Call Your Name" was created during a marathon mixing session for the upcoming “A Hard Day’s Night” album.
 This session, attended only by George Martin, Norman Smith and engineer Geoff Emerick, took place in the control room of EMI Studio One.
-That this mix ever materialized indicates that they were still considering including the song on the album, although obviously this idea was dropped shortly thereafter.
+The existence of this latest mix indicates that the "powers that be" were still considering including the song on this album, although obviously this idea was dropped shortly thereafter.

-Just like the earlier stereo mix, the EMI staff incorporated the introduction from an earlier take without the overdubs, thereby omitting the cowbell.
-However, this time they were a little late in returning back to the finished "take seven" with the overdubs, so the first line, “I call you name,” is from the earlier take and is therefore single-tracked and without the cowbell.
+Just like what is heard in the earlier stereo mix, the EMI staff incorporated the introduction from that earlier take without the overdubs, thereby omitting the cowbell.
+However, this time they were a little late in returning back to the finished "take seven" with the added overdubs, so the first line, “I call you name,” is from that earlier take and is, therefore, single-tracked and without the cowbell.
 They then decided to edit back to "take seven" at the beginning of the second measure, which brings in the cowbell for the first time in the song just before the words “but you’re not there,” these vocals being double-tracked.
 The solo section is still edited in from the earlier take of the song, but it comes in just after the words “I call your name” at the end of the third verse, which therefore has the cowbell playing through those words.
 Unlike the previous stereo mix that has the vocals and cowbell in the right channel only, these elements are now centered in this newer stereo mix with the cowbell slightly louder.

-This hurriedly done stereo mix didn’t get released until the 1976 “Rock ‘n’ Roll Music” compilation, this mix appearing in both the US and UK versions of the album.
+This hurriedly done stereo mix did not get released until the 1976 “Rock ‘n’ Roll Music” compilation, this mix appearing in both the US and UK versions of the album.
 George Martin was asked by current Capitol Records president Bhaskar Menon to be involved in preparing this album for release.
 In a 1976 Rolling Stone magazine article, George Martin stated, "I did what I thought was necessary to make it a bit more palatable for today's market without destroying the intent of the original."
 In the case of this never before released stereo mix of "I Call Your Name," George Martin decided to reverse the left and right channels and not add any reverb as US audiences were used to hearing on "The Beatles' Second Album."

 After all was said and done, there were four unique mixes of “I Call Your Name” made in 1964.